Montreal Metro: Design

 Rubber tires on the Montreal Metro transmit minimal vibration and help the cars go uphill more easily and negotiate turns at high speeds.
-However, the advantages of rubber tires are offset by noise levels generated by traction motors which are noisier than the typical North American subway car.
-Trains can climb grades of up to 6.5% and economize the most energy when following a humped-station profile (track profiles that descend to accelerate after leaving a station and climb before entering the station).
+However, the advantages of rubber tires are offset by noise levels generated by traction motors which are noisier than the typical North American subway car, although the concrete trackbed favoured over stone ballasting much amplifies the noisiness itself.
+Trains can climb grades of up to 6.5% and economise the most energy when following a humped-station profile (track profiles that descend to accelerate at leaving a station and ascend upon entering the station).
 Steel-wheel train technology has undergone significant advances and can better round tight curves, and climb and descend similar grades and slopes but despite these advances, steel-wheel trains still cannot operate at high speeds (45 mph) on the same steep or tightly curved track profiles as a train equipped with rubber tires.

 The release of the MR-73 generation of Metro cars introduced three audible tones heard when departing, generated by chopper circuitry.
 The chopper circuitry incrementally increases the traction power fed to the trains' traction motors when accelerating from a stop, allowing trains to start smoothly and avoid overloads.
 The final tone is present throughout the train ride on MR-73s but is not heard at higher speeds because of ambient noise.
 Equipment on the newest generation of Metro cars does not produce the audible tones when accelerating, though a recording of similar tones is played as an auditory signal in advance of door closure, referred to as the "dou-dou-dou" door closing signal in a 2010 STM advertising campaign.
 The three tones are essentially the same as the iconic first three trumpet notes from Aaron Copland's musical piece "Fanfare for the Common Man".

+Announcements for the Montreal Metro are pre-recorded and voiced by actress Michèle Deslauriers.